gotson/komga-website/src/guides/duplicate-pages.md

 - _Manual Delete_: You will be able to trigger manual deletion from the _Known_ view.
 - _Auto Delete_: Komga will automatically remove those pages after a library scan.

 You can also see the detailed list of matches by clicking on the _Matches_ button.
 It will show all the books containing the duplicate page, as well as the image for each, so you can perform a visual check.
+You can also delete matches individually.

 ## Browsing Known Duplicates